Skip to main content

 Get your jabs

-Getting a flu jab is important - people with COPD are at much higher risk of becoming seriously unwell if they're infected.
-These are free for those with COPD, so as soon as autumn arrives, arrange one with your GP or pharmacist.
+Getting a flu jab is important - people with COPD are more prone to becoming seriously unwell if they're infected.
+These are free for those with COPD, so as soon as autumn arrives, arrange one with your doctor or pharmacist.
 People with COPD are also recommended to get a one-off pneumonia vaccination.

 Be careful over winter